-RAILS & CENTER BUNK
+RAILS & CENTRE BUNK

-First, set the six (6) track rails on top of four pieces of lumber of equal height.
-It is ideal to keep the rails at least 4-6 in [100-150 mm] off the ground for ease of assembly.
+First, set the four (4) track rails on top of four pieces of lumber of equal height.
+It is ideal to keep the rails at least 4-8 in [100-150 mm] off the ground for ease of assembly.

-Next, assemble the center bunk over the rail joints with a reinforcement plate under the rails on both the left and right sides.
+Next, assemble the bunk assembly over the rail joints with a reinforcement plate under the rails on both the left and right sides.
 Use eight M10 X 30 mm flanged hex bolts and M10 flanged lock nuts per side.

-Keep the outer faces of the rails 45-1⁄4 in [1150 mm] apart but do not fully tighten the hardware.
+Keep the outer faces of the rails 45-% in [1150 mm] apart but do not fully tighten the hardware.
 Snug the bolts enough so that minor adjustments to the track width can be made once all the bunks are assembled to the rails.